rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 used in groups have been published in the transparency log.
 Another benefit of this mechanism is for revocation.
-The users of a group could check for revoked keys (in case of compromise detection) using a mechanism such as CRLite or some more advanced privacy preserving technology.
+The users of a group could check for revoked keys (in case of compromise detection) using a mechanism such as CRLite [REF] or some more advanced privacy preserving technology.

 > **RECOMMENDATION:**